 Transitions are always challenging, and moving is one of the hardest things a family can do.

 You are saying goodbye to friends and places you love and heading into the unknown.
-Inadvertently, I think I’m becoming an expert at making transitions; after 14 years in the same city, we have managed to move three times in the past three years.
+Inadvertently, I think I’m becoming an expert at making transitions; after 14 years in the same city, we have managed to move three times in the past three years, to a different state, luckily we got a Out of State Moving Company service to help us with this.

 If you are making a move this summer, here’s some hard-earned advice on how to make it as painless as possible.